 PANSURAS is also an integrated teaching, and research instrument.
 Multiple screens and pop-ups, (activated by clicking the many “info” buttons), provide information as well as advice on multiple context-related topics.

 The simulation mode can be employed to demonstrate the effects of certain types of pathology upon perioperative morbidity of real, and example patients.
 At the same time, the simulation mode is a valable clinical tool with which to investigate the effects of any preoperative therapy directed to improving the condition of a specific patient.

-The two-factor analytics on the analytics page reveal relationships between parameters: performs exponential, linear, logarithmic, and quadratic regressions, as well as generating the relevant equations to reveal relationships, as well as aiding in the formulation of new predictive algorithms.
+The two-factor analytics on the analytics page reveal relationships between parameters: performs exponential, linear, logarithmic, and quadratic regressions, as well as generating the relevant equations to reveal relationships.
+This feature enables the expansion and formulation of new predictive algorithms.

 Multiple factor logistic regression modules:

-The analytics page of PANSURAS provides access to mutliple factor logistic regression modules which can be used to update the coefficients of the predictive equations used in the clinical page.
-The ability to perform multiple regresssions is a feature making PANSURAS unique in the field of preoperative assessment.
-No other perioperative predictive algorithms use this feature.
+The analytics page of PANSURAS provides access to mutliple factor logistic regression modules which can be used to continually update the coefficients of the predictive equations used in the clinical page.
+The ability to perform continual multiple regresssions is a feature making PANSURAS unique in the field of preoperative assessment.
+No other perioperative predictive algorithms possess this feature.
 The ability to perform multiple regressions upon the local / regional patients actually treated in that locality / region means that PANSURAS generates accurate predictions for that locality / region.
-It also means that the predictive equations adjust to accommodate for changing demography, socio-economic circumstances, and medical techniques.
-This means that PANSURAS is applicable to all world regions.
+It also means that the predictive equations adjust for changing demography, socio-economic circumstances, and medical techniques.
+This means that PANSURAS is applicable in all world regions.